wtcross/simple-naming-scheme/README.md

     - `billing.acme-corp.com`

 Using this naming scheme for domains actually removes the need to purchase an expensive wildcard cert for a project and each of its environments.

-Other than defining each part of the name a separator needs to be picked.
-Above the separator is a hyphen.
-If you need to be able to parse names, in logs for example, then take that into consideration when picking the separator.

 ### Collaboration
 If there are any questions that need clarification create an issue.
 If your goal is to improve the naming scheme then please submit a PR!